-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees; - regular reviews by the finance and general purposes committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes;

-setting targets to measure financial and other performance;

-clearly defined purchasing (asset purchase or capital investment) guidelines;

-delegation of authority and segregation of duties;

-· identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees; - regular reviews by the finance and general purposes committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; - identification and management of risks.

 The Governing Body has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
-The LEA Responsible officer provides reports to the Governing body 3 times a year
+Baxter's provide reports to the Governing body 3 times a year

-The LEA/Responsible Officer visited 3 times during the year

-Checks carried out included
+Baxter's visited 3 times during the year.
+Checks carried out included:

-- · testing of payroll systems
+- testing of payroll systems

 - testing of purchase systems

-- testing of control account/bank reconciliations
+- · testing of control account/bank reconciliations

 - Assets

 - Income